Latest publications

 A cruel legal paradox is blocking victims modern slavery from justice

-Section 65(1)(b) of the Nationality and Borders Act is forcing victims of slavery and trafficking to remain tied to their exploiters, denying them the legal protection to fight for justice.
+Section 65(1)(b) of the Nationality and Borders Act is forcing victims of modern slavery to remain tied to their exploiters, denying them the legal security to pursue criminal prosecutions and find safety.

 Read moreRead moreOur impact in 2025